What is

 Single-shot → Persistent memory across sessions

-Context engineering introduces session persistence, knowledge graphs, and handoff protocols so that agents accumulate understanding over time instead of starting fresh every conversation.
+Context engineering adds session memory, a knowledge graph, and clean handoffs, so agents build up understanding over time instead of starting from scratch every conversation.

 What context engineering includes